hjung9/Educational_blogs/post3.md

 ![alt text here](https://github.com/hjung9/STAT576_1/blob/master/post3_1.png)

-This is a typical multiple regression form, whre X1~Xp are variables and Beta1~Betap are coefficients of each variable, beta0 is an intercept, e is an error term.
+This is a typical multiple regression form, whre X1~Xp are variables and Beta1 to Betap are coefficients of each variable, beta0 is an intercept, e is an error term.
 It might be tempting to include as many variables as possible to consider many factors that would explain the dependent variable.
 Indeed, R^2 will increase as you include more variables in a model.
 But will all the variables actually contribute in predicting the dependent variable?
 The problem of R^2 is that it blindly increases regardless actual contribution of variables.
 That means, even if you include any irrelevant variable, R^2 still increases.
 There are several model selection criteria to handle this issue: AIC, BIC, Cp and adjusted R^2.
 Among these, AIC is most frequently used.

 ![alt text here](https://github.com/hjung9/STAT576_1/blob/master/post_3_2AICBIC.png)